The 1st most cited journal in Multidisciplinary Psychology

 Frontiers in Psychology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Psychology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Conceptual Analysis, Erratum, Case Report, Clinical Trial, Clinical Study Protocol, Code, Evaluation, Empirical Study and Policy Brief.
+The specialty sections of Frontiers in Psychology welcome submission of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Conceptual Analysis, Policy and Practice Reviews, Erratum, Case Report, Clinical Trial, Clinical Study Protocol, Code, Evaluation, Empirical Study and Policy Brief.

 When submitting a manuscript to Frontiers in Psychology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.